Information Security:

 assessment system.
 Note that the standards are not free.

-The company that sells electronic and paper copies of all ANSI, ISO, as well as numerous
+sells electronic and paper copies of all ANSI, ISO, as well as numerous government

-government standards.
-Hundreds of standards on "Security" are available.
+standards.
+Thousands of standards on "Security" are available.

 - British Standards Institute (BSi)